Kevitozz/Kevitozz/README.md

 - Hello, everyone.
-My name's Kevin, I'm 20 and in the starting of the Technology carreer.
+My name's Kevin, I'm 20 and in the starting of the Technology career.
+- I am Bralizian, but my english is between B1 and C1.
-- I'm currently looking for interntship oportunitties.
-I know a little of PL/SQL because is the language that I use in work.
+- I'm currently looking for interntship opportunities.
+I know a little of PL/SQL because it is the language that I use in work.
 - I'm learning C language and I wanted to learn C# and C++ after that.
-- I don't know yet what specifically what I wanted to do for jobs, so I'm open to trying.
+- I don't know yet specifically what I want to do for jobs, so I'm open to trying.